This is the main interface class of the WinSCP assembly.

 Session.Failed event is raised.

 The batch operation though typically aborts on the first major failure.
-See example on implementing recursive directory tree download with custom error handling to learn how to continue on errors.
+To customize error processing, handle

 For example how to check and print errors, but continue, see real-life example Search recursively for text in remote directory / Grep files over SFTP/FTP protocol.